 Past events and reviews:

-On April 30th, 2014 I performed with Newton Baroque in a concert featuring the music of Carl Philipp Emanuel Bach and his contemporaries.
+On April 30th, 2014 Mary performed with Newton Baroque in a concert featuring the music of Carl Philipp Emanuel Bach and his contemporaries.
 On May 2-3 I performed two concerts with Newton Baroque and presented a lecture on Emanuel Bach’s Flute Quartets at Kenyon College, during the Meeting of the American Bach Society.
-My paper was entitled “The Flute Quartets of Carl Philipp Emanuel Bach.”
+Her paper was entitled “The Flute Quartets of Carl Philipp Emanuel Bach.”
 In it, I discussed the genre and performs issues surrounding the three quartets composed in 1788 for flute, viola and fortepiano, works commissioned by Sara Levy for musicians in her closest circle.

 Other performances included a chamber recital with Newton Baroque of Carl Philipp Emanuel Bach’s Quartets for Piano, flute and viola (April 2013), and a solo recital with Andrus Madsen, harpsichord, featuring music of C.P.E.
 Bach, Franz Benda, and Johann Joachim Quantz in Boston (December 2012), hosted by Early Music Thursday at the First Church in Boston.

-My lecture-recital about Frederick as flutist, “The Flutist of Sanssouci: Frederick ‘the Great’ as Performer and Composer,” performed at the invitation of the National Flute Association in Las Vegas, 2012, received an enthusiastic review.
+Mary’s lecture-recital about Frederick as flutist, “The Flutist of Sanssouci: Frederick ‘the Great’ as Performer and Composer,” performed at the invitation of the National Flute Association in Las Vegas, 2012, received an enthusiastic review.
 You can read it here!
 Also, look for my article with the same title, which was featured in the fall issue of Flutist Quarterly 18 (2012).
 A Dutch translation of the article followed in FLUIT, the journal of the Dutch Flute Society.

-The year 2012 marked the 300th anniversary of the king’s birth and occasioned a number of events and recordings in which I participated.
+The year 2012 marked the 300th anniversary of the king’s birth and occasioned a number of events and recordings in which she participated.
 So far, Project Sanssouci includes five CD releases (see the Discography).
-If you wish to play any of this music, look for my editions in the publications page, especially the first edition of four previously inaccessible sonatas by Frederick “the Great,” published by Breitkopf & Härtel.
+If you wish to play any of this music, look for her editions in the publications page, especially the first edition of four previously inaccessible sonatas by Frederick “the Great,” published by Breitkopf & Härtel.
 An edition of concertos is underway.

 In September 2012, at the invitation of the Berlin State Archives and the Berlin State Library, I appeared as a guest speaker on the topic of King Frederick as a musician for the exhibition, Hommes de Lettres –Frederick: The King at His Writing Desk.
 The exhibition, in the Kulturforum in Berlin, ran from June to October 2012.
-On November 3 at 12:00pm at the meeting of the American Musicological Society in New Orleans, I presented another lecture-recital, this one focused on the art and meaning of the Adagio in 18th-century Berlin, entitled “Bringing His Audience to Tears: Frederick ‘the Great’ as Composer and Performer.”
+On November 3 at 12:00pm at the meeting of the American Musicological Society in New Orleans, she presented another lecture-recital, this one focused on the art and meaning of the Adagio in 18th-century Berlin, entitled “Bringing His Audience to Tears: Frederick ‘the Great’ as Composer and Performer.”